 The Catkin Collection draws on a pattern seen long ago on an antique ring.
 A memory which lay dormant for more than 10 years until it came time to make my own wedding ring, when I gave myself the time to develop my unique technique layering sometimes hundreds of tiny disks to make a pattern reminiscent of the Spring catkin flower.

 I set up my workshop in 2003 after graduating from Edinburgh College of Art.
 Following 10 years in Glasgow I am now back in the Dumfriesshire countryside where I grew up.

-My studio is on the main street of the village of Thornhill is tucked away in the back of an old church.
+My studio is on the main street of the village of Thornhill.
 I surround myself with inspiration, printing trays full of buttons, pavement finds and vintage stationery inherited from my grandpa, a pin board covered in magazine cuttings and postcards.

 Sat at my workbench my favourite tools are all at hand, a piercing saw, tweezers, soldering torch, files, a mallet and planishing hammer.